 Who would be on the bill for the perfect Cassie Ramone show?

 Like with Greg Sage or something.
 I don’t think he’s played in over a decade but I’m pretty sure he’s still alive.
 Maybe Greg Sage and a Dead Moon acoustic show.
 I’d open.
 Respect.
 I couldn’t have them open for me.
 But whatever.
 YOLO.

-Bryn Lovitt is a contributing editor at Noisey She owns "Wild Eyes" on 7" because duh.
+Bryn Lovitt is a contributing editor at Noisey and says that Cassie's music in Vivian Girls was what first inspired her to start her own band.
+She has "Wild Eyes" on 7" because duh.
 Follow her on Twitter @brynlov.